ONE-vision/demetra_project/README.md

 "demetra.ini" is a uWSGI configuration file.

-"demetra" (with no extension) a server block configuration file.
+"demetra" (with no extension) is a server block configuration file.